 The MSc Environmental and Energy Management is taught in English.
-This means not only that courses are given in English, but also that all course materials (textbooks, readers, etc.) will be in English, as well as all tests, exams and practical exercises (specifically the Master's project/thesis)
+Not only does this mean that courses are given in English, but also that all course materials (textbooks, readers, etc.) will be in English, as well as all tests, exams and practical exercises (specifically the Master's project/thesis)